scroll to top

 Security Cameras Policy

-Security Cameras
+5-18 Security Cameras

 Purpose of Security Cameras

-The Library District has security cameras to enhance the safety and security of library patrons, guests, invitees, staff, and property.
+The Chatham Area Public Library has security cameras to enhance the safety and security of library patrons, guests, invitees, staff, and property.
 Security cameras also discourage illegal behavior and policy violations, enhance the apprehension of offenders, and provide recorded data that enhances and supports library security and operations.
 Security cameras provide real-time surveillance through a central monitoring facility.
 There is no audio recording associated with the security cameras.

 Signage